Change is never easy.

 Transitioning from a current, comfortable state to a more desired one looks great on paper.
 In fact, you may be so excited about the possibilities that you’re motivated to take that big first step.
 Then what?
 More than likely that enthusiasm will wane when you don’t see immediate results.
+Sometimes lack of instantaneous results will make you feel like quitting.
 We live in a “now” generation and patience is not easy; but taking the first step can be a major leap in making any desired change, especially when you add career counseling to your improvement plan.